marinephycolab-msi/marinephycolab-website/content/authors/ivan-patrick-tualla/_index.md

 user_groups:
   - Alumni (Previous Members)
 ---
-Ivan works on the (genetic) diversity and phylogeography (with special reference to populations in the West Philippine Sea) of the economically important red seaweed *Asparagopsis taxiformis*.
+Ivan worked on the (genetic) diversity and phylogeography (with special reference to populations in the West Philippine Sea) of the economically important red seaweed *Asparagopsis taxiformis*.